dev-aj0/Flowstate/README.md

 3. Start streaming in Muse Direct
 4. The backend will automatically detect the LSL stream

+**Option C: Windows Server Setup (Network Access)**
+- Run backend on Windows machine with BlueMuse
+- Connect from any device (Mac, phone, tablet) over network
+- See [backend/README_WINDOWS.md](backend/README_WINDOWS.md) for detailed setup
+- Perfect for using Muse on Windows while accessing from other devices

-**Option C: Without Muse**
+**Option D: Without Muse**
-- The app will automatically use mock data if no Muse is detected
+- The app requires a Muse headset connected via LSL
-- Perfect for development and testing
+- Backend will wait for Muse connection

 ### 4. Run the Application